alessiodesogus/alessiodesogus.github.io/youniverse.md

 2. As videos become more popular, their sentiment scores become more varied.

 * For the first observation, we can perform a linear regression analysis in the middle range.

 {% include distribution_popularity_regression.html %}

 There is a discernible downward trend in the average sentiment score.
 This gradual decline could indicate that creators with a larger audience may feel a responsibility to present a more multifaceted and perhaps less idealized view of mental health, aligning with a broader societal trend towards authenticity and acknowledgment of mental health complexities.

 * For the second observation, this variability in top videos suggests that more popular videos tend to polarize opinion.
+Maybe, this pattern comes from
-This pattern could be driven by a genuine desire to contribute to the destigmatization of mental health issues or a pursuit of popularity or trend-following.
+1. genuine desire to contribute to the destigmatization of mental health issue?
+2. a pursuit of popularity = trend-following?

 To understand what the popular videos are trying to deliver with such polarized sentiment score distributions, we may turn to topic detection analysis based on the LDA model.

 ### 2.3.2 Topic keywords of the videos